Contributing Gear Writer

 Different Types of Board Shorts

-For something more relaxing like lounging on the beach, swimming, etc., you can certainly get away with an Elastic Waist board short, and will likely be happier with one if you want your trunks to double as shorts and plan on layering underwear underneath at times.
+For something more relaxing, like lounging on the beach, swimming, etc., you can certainly get away with an Elastic Waist board short, and will likely be happier with one if you want your trunks to double as shorts and plan on layering underwear underneath at times.
 In our experience, fixed-waist shorts that fit perfectly while surfing don’t fit perfectly with underwear underneath, or require a very low-profile pair of sports underwear/compression shorts.
 Our favorite here are the Vuori Banks Shorts.

 Board Short Sizing

-In the spirit of staying put, board shorts need to fit tight.
+In the spirit of staying put, board shorts need to fit tightly.
 And unless you’re going with an elastic waistband, it’s best to make sure that fit is dialed.
 You’ll (likely) want to go down a waistband size from your everyday pair of pants, as you’ll (likely) not be wearing anything underneath those boardies.
 And a loose waistband on a pair of boardies is just about as useful as a screen door on a submarine.

 It’s always wise to size down.
 That said, if you’re purchasing a pair of fixed-waist board shorts on this list that you plan on having double as a pair of shorts for hiking, around town, etc., sizing down too far might make it a little tight down there with underwear on.
-If you’re trying to nail that sweet spot with a fixed waist board short, it’s best to try the shorts on first or refer to sizing on board shorts you already own.
+If you’re trying to nail that sweet spot with a fixed waist board short, it’s best to try the shorts on first or refer to the sizing on board shorts you already own.
 There’s a good bit of variance in the shorts listed here, with some fitting true-to-size and others running large/small, and we’ve done our best to indicate any issues we had with sizing.
 This is where a 360 drawcord like the one on the FMX F1 Cordura Utility Shorts comes in very handy.

 Also of note, a bit too small is better than a bit too big, as the fixed waist does expand a little bit with the drawstring tie at the front, but without something like a tunnel drawstring (a drawstring that goes all the way around the waist) board shorts don’t get any smaller.